-It is a serious disorder in eating behaviour, in which an individual intentionally starves to maintain body weight and prevent weight gain.
+It is a serious disorder in eating behavior in which an individual intentionally starves to maintain body weight and prevent weight gain.
 When a person is suffering from this psychological problem, he or she is obsessed with how his/her body looks.
-They desire to lose weight and attempt to achieve weight below their body mass index, by following unhealthy and dangerous methods to attain extreme weight loss.
+They desire for losing weight and attempt to achieve weight below their body mass index by following unhealthy and dangerous methods in order to reach extreme weight loss.
 In this case, they often lose their appetite by excess production of hunger hormones (gherlin).
-Scientifically, it is proven that people who deliberately starve for a long interval of time or reduce their calorie intake despite their hunger pangs, and are frightened about their self-image after gaining weight, suffer from serious disturbance in eating patterns.
+Scientifically it is proven that people who deliberately starve for long interval of time or reduce their calorie intake despite their hunger pangs and are frightened about their self image after gaining weight suffer from serious disturbance in eating patterns.

-This disorder affects people of both genders, and all age groups.
-However, it is mostly found in females, approximately nine times more than males, according to a research.
-Another research mentioned that this psychological disorder usually begins at younger age (for both males and females), that is around the time of puberty.
-According to a report published in a renowned newspaper, this silent epidemic is spreading among young girls in UK's elite educational institutes.
-Moreover, in top British institutes, the highly competitive environment is making a teenage student more prone to eating disorders.
+This disorder affects people of both genders belonging to all age groups.
+However, it is mostly found in females, approximately nine times more than males according to a research.
+Another research mentioned that this psychological disorder usually begins at younger age (for both males and females) that is around the time of puberty.
+According to a report published in a renowned newspaper this silent epidemic is spreading among young girls in UK’s elite educational institutes.
+Moreover, in top British institutes the highly competitive environment is making a teenage student more prone towards eating disorders.

 SIGNS AND SYMPTOMS OF ANOREXIA

-To achieve weight loss, there are several physical, emotional, and behavioural symptoms.
-People having eating disorders for reducing weight sometimes restrict themselves in the quantity of food they consume, or by doing vigorous exercise routine.
-Other signs and symptoms seen physically may include bony and thin appearance, excessive weight loss, insomnia, dizziness, fatigue or restlessness, hair loss, constipation, dry skin, low blood pressure, osteoporosis, disturbed menstrual cycle, and bluish discoloration of figures.
-Emotional and behavioural changes may include depression, excess in doing exercise, lack of appetite, fear of weight gain, and disturbed social and sexual life.
+To achieve weight loss there are several physical, emotional and behavioral symptoms.
+People having eating disorders for reducing weight sometimes restrict themselves in the quantity of food they consume or by doing vigorous exercise routine.
+Other signs and symptoms seen physically may include bony and thin appearance, excessive weight loss, insomnia, dizziness, fatigue or restlessness, hair loss, constipation, dry skin, low blood pressure, osteoporosis, disturbed menstrual cycle, bluish discoloration of figures.
+Emotional and behavioral changes may include depression, excess in doing exercise, lack of appetite, fear of weight gain, disturbed social and sexual life.

 CAUSES OF ANOREXIA NERVOSA